Intro into term deposits and FAQs

 Are you looking for more bang for your buck?
-If you’re not a risk taker and would rather take a conservative approach when it comes to your money, a term deposit might just be your answer to a safe and secure way of earning more money on your savings.
+If you’re not a risk taker and would rather take a conservative approach when it comes to your money, a term deposit might just be your answer.

 With your money locked away for a set period of time at a fixed interest rate, a term deposit will allow your savings to grow without lifting a finger.
 A term deposit works especially well for those who often dip into their savings.
 It’s hands off until the term has ended!
 Let’s take a look at all the things you need to know when choosing a term deposit.